-One of the best aspects of utilizing social media is that you often don’t have to do any work to spread the word about your company.
+One of the best aspects of using social media is that you rarely have to do any work to spread the word about your company.
 Brand ambassadorship is a natural consequence when you focus on delighting your customers.

 4. Create Exclusivity

 When a company is first launched, exclusivity can be a useful small business marketing strategy.
 Exclusivity creates buzz and excitement, which can lead to increased customer engagement.
 Here are some ways to foster exclusivity when marketing your products or services:

 - Give brand ambassadors a sneak preview or beta access to your new products in return for their feedback

 - Offer special coupons or promotional products to longtime customers

 - Limit how many users can attend an event or webinar your company is hosting

 - Release only a limited number of a highly anticipated products

 5. Generate Excellent Content

 When it comes to marketing a small business, a stellar content strategy is the great equalizer.
 No matter where your strengths are, it's possible to create content that's valuable to potential customers.